agorodinskaya/agorodinskaya/README.md

 ### Here is a little bit about me :

-* 🔭 I’m currently working on repos [lovely-bookkeeper](https://github.com/agorodinskaya/lovely-bookkeeper) and [quizer](https://github.com/agorodinskaya/quizer) learning redux and doing more react projects with Codecademy and udemy 🤘💻☕️🍫
+* 🔭 I’m currently working on repos [lovely-bookkeeper](https://github.com/agorodinskaya/lovely-bookkeeper)
-* 🌱 Also learning, typescript 📘, node 💥 🔭 and python 🐍
+* 🌱 Also learning docker, node 💥 🔭 and python 🐍
 * 👋 I’m looking to collaborate on react projects 🤓
 * 😄 Pronouns: me work together with you 🥳
 * ⚡ Fun fact: I love diving 🤿 and snow ❄️.